 No component is strong in the absolute sense.
 A gaming PC is only truly "worth the money" when it properly handles the work you do every day.
 If you use a computer for the office, your priorities may be completely different from gamers.
 If you work in accounting, video editing, coding, livestreaming or sales, the evaluation method will also be different.
 Therefore, the best way to read a component is to always ask yourself: if I lack or choose the wrong component, what problems will I most likely encounter when using it?

-- Clarifying real needs: Buying the right machine is the process of analyzing the actual work to be done, not chasing after a fancy name.
+- Clarifying real needs: Buying the right machine is the process of analyzing the actual work that will be done, not chasing after fancy names.

 - Keep your budget in the right place: Understanding your needs helps you know whether to put money into CPU, RAM, SSD, GPU or the screen.